camunda/camunda-bpm-examples/servicetask/rest-service/README.md

 ## How it works

-The important part of this example is the service task *Get Holiday*.
+The important part of this example is the service task *Get holiday*.
 It uses the HTTP connector provided by camunda Connect and processes the returned JSON using camunda Spin.
 For reference, have a look at the complete [BPMN XML][3].

 ### Configuring Connect and Spin